 A New Commission from Derek Bermel

-The Poulenc Trio is thrilled to be in the advanced planning stages of a new work for Trio by the acclaimed Grammy-nominated composer Derek Bermel.
-For this project we’ll be working with a consortium of several US and international chamber music series to contribute to the project and host the premiere during the 2019-2020 season.
+The Poulenc Trio is thrilled to be in the advanced planning stages of a new work for Trio by the acclaimed GRAMMY-nominated composer Derek Bermel.
+For this project we’ll be working with a consortium of several US and international chamber music series to support to the project and host a premiere during the 2019-2020 season.